 Well-known as a destination for fossil hunting, Lyme Regis hosts an annual festival dedicated to it, which offers a fascinating insight into the 200-million-year-old relics.
 See exhibitions from the likes of the Natural History Museum, the British Antarctic Society and Palaeontological Society, as well as getting the opportunity to attend interesting talks at the Marine Theatre.
 Bring the kids along and see what prehistoric remnants they can find!

 The first of many food festivals in Dorset, Christchurch Food & Wine Festival transforms the high street into a foodie haven, packed with local delicacies and delicious samples.
-The fun continues on the riverside at Christchurch Quay with a beer festival, kids’ kitchen, demonstrations, stalls and all the food and drink you could possibly imagine.
+The free fun continues on the riverside at Christchurch Quay with a beer festival, kids’ kitchen, demonstrations, stalls and all the food and drink you could possibly imagine.
 This culinary experience is sure to tantalise taste buds and leave you with a few goodies to take home and enjoy.

 What we love most about this event is that it really does cater for the whole family – even four-legged members.
 As well as everything from the largest rare breeds show in the county, to children’s entertainment, there are dedicated events for your dog to take part in too.
 Complete with a fun summer vibe in the grounds of Sherbourne Castle, it's the perfect way to spend your bank holiday.